Keeping your grill clean isn't just for aesthetics; it's also a way to ensure that your cooking produces food with the best possible taste.

 After the burners have been thoroughly cleaned, use the paper clip, toothpick, or drill bit to unclog the holes and gas ports.

-Then shake the burner tubes to remove any food debris that may have fallen in.
+Then shake the burner tube to remove any food debris that may have fallen in.

 Unclogging the burners is necessary for the grills to work properly.
 A clogged burner will result in variable gas flow through the remaining open holes.